vhscom/after-dark/README.md

 Principle | Description
 ---|---
 Deceptive Simplicity | After Dark is [just a theme](https://themes.gohugo.io/after-dark/), making it a suitable starting point for novice and advanced users alike.
-It advances using the “Code for today and not for tomorrow” philosophy of <abbr title="eXtreme Programming">XP</abbr> and includes only what's necessary to create and run a site, nothing more.
+Start peeling back the layers, however, and there's more than meets the eye.
 Privacy Focused | Your data is your property.
 After Dark regards it as private and will make every attempt possible to help you safeguard it from unexpected leakage or use without your knowledge or express consent.
 Both for you and for your end-users.
 Performance Optimized | Page content, favicon, required scripts and styles load in a single request on all pages.
 Ancillary resources are then loaded asynchronously in an unobtrusive manner, resulting in a ~1 second initial page load over 2G when edge caching.
 Inclusive Design | After Dark is designed to function optimally on mobile, tablet, desktop as well as terminal browsers such as [elinks].
 This design approach typically results in reasonable accessibility and will help reduce the need for site maintenance over time.
-Semantic Versioning | Predictable changes help you keep up-to-date on what's changing.
-After Dark uses [Semantic Versioning](http://semver.org/) and keeps a [CHANGELOG](https://keepachangelog.com/en/1.0.0/) to enable theme users better decide when to upgrade, if at all.
+Semantic Versioning | Predictable changes help you stay up-to-date with what's new.
+After Dark strives to use [Semantic Versioning](https://semver.org/) and keeps a [human-readable log](https://keepachangelog.com/) of all changes.
-Scalable Core | After Dark is capable of generating ~1000 pages per second and will operate reasonably quickly even when run on constrained hardware thanks to its only hard software dependency: [Hugo](https://gohugo.io/).
+Scalable to the Core | After Dark is capable of generating ~1000 pages per second and will operate reasonably quickly even when run on constrained hardware thanks to its only hard software dependency: [Hugo](https://gohugo.io/).

 ## Features